-Though it lacks subtitles, watch the clip below and understand that it was a deliberate decision.
+Though it lacks subtitles, watch the clip below (you’ll have to click the YouTube link) and understand that it was a deliberate decision.
 Simply watch Kim.
 Focus on her eyes and facial expressions, the inflection and desperation in her voice and the way she clings to Gong’s shirt sleeve.
 Take in the emotion of the scene and realize that what Kim is conveying rings true, you don’t need to understand the words to understand that in that moment, her despair is real.

 Then remember what Smith said about Anderson, because those same sentiments apply to Kim – she didn’t just go there, she was there.